Gilcrease Museum is temporarily closed for construction.

 At his death on October 24, 1926, artist Charles M. Russell left behind a grieving widow and stepson, a host of loyal friends and more than 4,000 works of art scattered among scores of pals, acquaintances and collectors.
 Included in his oeuvre were more than 500 oil paintings, nearly three times as many watercolors, over 1,300 pen and ink and pencil drawings of consequence, several hundred illustrated letters, and close to 500 sculptural models, only a fraction of which had ever been cast into bronze...

-Browse: the Art and Archive Collections of Charles M. Russell at Gilcrease Museum
+Browse: Art of Charles M. Russell

 Browse: Photographs from the Russell Research Collection